-- Click New . - 3) Configure the settings, then click Save.
+- 2) Click New - 3) Configure the settings, then click Save.

-Fields marked with an asterisk ★ in the user interface are mandatory.
+Fields marked with an asterisk \bigstar in the user interface are mandatory.

 VPN Broker Member properties Option Definition VPN Broker Domain Select the VPN Broker Domain element that you created.
 Type part of the name of an element or browse through the drop-down list to select an element.
-Mac Address (last Enter a unique identifier for the VPN Broker Member as the last three octets of a MAC address. three octets) The allowed range is 00:01:00-ff:ff:ff.
+Mac Address (last three octets) Enter a unique identifier for the VPN Broker Member as the last three octets of a MAC address.
+The allowed range is 00:01:00-ff:ff:ff.
 Each member in the domain must have a unique identifier.
 When adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
-Note The range 00:00:01- 00:00:FF is reserved for the VPN Broker Gateway element.
+Image: Image 00:00:01-00:00:FF is reserved for the VPN Broker Gateway element.
 You cannot use identifiers in this range for members in the domain.
-Tip We recommend that you make a note of the MAC addresses for each VDN Broker.
-We recommend that you make a note of the MAC addresses for each VPN Broker Member.
-Note With version 6.11, the MAC Address (last three octets) is auto-populated.
-01101 Shared Secret Click Enter Shared Secret to enter a password.
+Image: Image 00:00:01-00:00:FF is reserved for the VPN Broker Gateway element.
+You cannot use identifiers in this range for members in the domain.
+Image: Image 00:00:01-00:00:FF is reserved for the VPN Broker Gateway element.
+You cannot use identifiers in this range for members in the domain.
+Image: Image Shared Secret Click Enter Shared Secret to enter a password.
 Click Change Shared Secret to change a password that has already been set.
 When adding a VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
-Tip We recommend that you make a note of the shared secret.
-I
+Image: Click Enter Shared Secret to change a password that has already been set.
+Image: VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
+Image: VPN Broker Interface to an NGFW Engine in the SMC, use the same value that is used in the corresponding VPN Broker Member element in the NGFW Manager.
+Image: VPN Broker Interface to the shared secret.